 Taking a taxi in Taipei is inexpensive, compared to other cities.
 It’s a yellow taxi cab and tipping is not normally expected but your choice.

 You can rent UBikes to skirt around the city.
 YouBike rental kiosks are walking distance from the MRT.
 Use a credit card with a chip or your Easy Card.
 The first 30 minutes of your rental are free and you can drop them off at any other kiosk location.

 There is much public wifi available in metro areas.
 However, the drawback is you need to take your passport and sign up for a password at the Tourism Information kiosk, conveniently located in some metro stations.
 However, it still might not work.
-I still struggled a lot to get a signal or a working login.
-As for the Taiwanese SIM card, I wouldn’t waste my time getting one.
-After 5 days of my Taiwanese SIM not working (even though I had a Taiwanese local negotiate it for me at the actual store), I finally got a signal.
-But I had only three days left on the SIM and it took many phone calls from my Taiwanese friend to get them to do something about it.
-I’d use the one at the hostel or hotel.
+I recommend buying a Taiwan SIM in advance.
+I had a friend get me a Taiwanese SIM in her neighborhood and we struggled a lot to get a signal or a working login and the language barrier made me feel helpless.

 Watch my “How I travel Taiwan” YouTube playlist